mattrush/central_auth/README.md

 # central_auth
-A centralized authentication service writen in Ruby using the Rack web API.
+A centralized authentication service written in Ruby using the Rack web API.
+Very simple.
+Rack is rad.

 # Todo
 1. Parameterize the sql query in lib/auth.rb.
-I haven't tested it yet but... it's vulnerable.
 2. Nginx auth is incomplete.
-I need to locate a reference implementation of an Nginx auth service and flesh it out.
+Documentation is kind of terse.
+I need to locate a reference implementation.
-3. The input validation in lib/validate.rb isn't quite finished yet so all code relating to validation in config.ru is commented out.
+3. The input validation in lib/validate.rb isn't finished.
+Currently, all code relating to validation is commented out.